 You know what that will only cause?
 A huge meltdown.

 No one should be offended by my breastfeeding in public because it doesn’t affect them.
-In fact I think it would offend them a lot more if their ears had to suffer hearing my baby screaming from hunger!
+In fact I think it would offend them a lot more if their ears had to suffer hearing my baby scream from hunger!

 Often those who like to assert that breastfeeding in public isn’t acceptable are usually somehow tying it into the sexualization of breasts.